 Ms. Layton’s land preservation work includes serving as special counsel to the City of Sacramento in a complex, multi-party lawsuit over development in the Natomas Basin.
 The parties negotiated a settlement that mandates preservation of land for state and federally protected species.
 Ms. Layton also represented the County of Santa Cruz, together with County Counsel, in longstanding litigation over future mining at a sand quarry.
 The mediated settlement included acquisition of a portion of the quarry containing an association of plants found nowhere else in the world.

 Ms. Layton is on the Advisory Board of the Center for Law, Energy & the Environment at the University of California Berkeley School of Law and on the Executive Committee and Board of Directors of the California Planning and Conservation League.
-She was named a Northern California Super Lawyer in 2007, 2008, 2009, and 2010.
+She has been named a Northern California Super Lawyer each year from 2007 to the present.
 Ms. Layton received her AB degree from UC Berkeley and her JD from UC Berkeley School of Law (Boalt Hall).

 Ms. Layton is a member of the Bar of the State of California, the United States Supreme Court, the U.S. Circuit Court of Appeals for the Ninth Circuit and the District of Columbia Circuit, and U.S. District Courts for the Northern, Central, and Eastern Districts of California, and the District of Columbia.